blackat5445/likepotify/README.md

 ```
 ## Known Issues & Limitations 🛠️

+- There is a problem with the .exe file available in the repo; settings will not be saved.
 - API Rate Limits: Spotify limits the number of requests.
 If you encounter issues, try again after some time.
 - Large Playlists: The script fetches playlists in batches of 100.
 Ensure your internet connection is stable for large playlists.
 - Authentication Timeout: If your session expires, you'll need to re-authenticate via the browser.